 Posted on Friday 30 March 2018

-Furthermore, those who are against keeping some or all of their earnings in banks are wondering about the existence of other alternatives.
+Those against keeping their earnings in banks are wondering about other alternatives.
 Thankfully, there are options for people who wish to store their funds elsewhere.
-The case for keeping minimal capital in the bank is also quite strong.

-In 2018, banks are, arguably, a necessary evil.
+Banks are arguably regarded as a necessary evil for modern life.
 Virtually everyone has a bank account.
-In most situations, these accounts are essential for transferring, receiving, and withdrawing funds.
-Nevertheless, banks are inherently flawed and while closing a bank account is ill-advised, exercising certain degrees of caution and pragmatism is highly recommended.
-First and foremost, whenever one deposits money into a bank, it is no longer truly "theirs."
-Granted, the numbers of the deposited amount shows up on any account, but in actuality, banks loan out deposited funds.
+These accounts are essential for transferring, receiving, and withdrawing funds.
+Nevertheless, banks are inherently flawed and while closing a bank account is ill-advised, you can exercise certain degrees of caution and pragmatism when dealing with banks.

-There are still some businesses which do not accept cash payments.
-Therefore, a credit or debit card will be necessary in order to receive certain goods or services.
-Transportation via Lyft/Uber, travel accommodations such as Airbnb, and the purchase of plane tickets are several instances where a credit or debit card is required for payment.
-In the case of banks, keeping some, but not all or even most of your funds in an account is the smartest decision in 2018.
+There are still businesses that do not accept cash payments.
+Therefore, a credit or debit card will be necessary to receive certain goods and services.
+Transportation via Lyft/Uber, travel accommodations such as Airbnb, and the purchase of plane tickets all require payment through your credit or debit card.